fbpx

 • Population: 17.7 million, the most populous country in Central America

-• Languages: Spanish, 21 Mayan languages, and two languages spoken by non-Mayan tribes on the coast
+• Languages: Spanish, 21 Mayan languages, and two languages spoken by non-Mayan tribes on the coast (Garífuna and Xinca)

 • Education

-• 1 out of 3: Number of indigenous Guatemalans who are illiterate
+• 1 out of 3: Number of Indigenous Guatemalans who are illiterate

 • 25%: High school enrollment rate in Guatemala

-• 4.8 years: The average educational level of an indigenous Guatemalan adult
+• 4.8 years: The average educational level of an Indigenous Guatemalan adult

 • 122 out of 139: Guatemala’s ranking in quality of the educational system